-Step 1: Know the Types of USB Ports on the Computers
+Step 1: Know the Types of USB Ports on Your Computer

 Sort by Connector Shape

-USB Type-A: The USB A connector is rectangular in shape with a length of about 1.4 cm (9/16 inch) and a height of 0.65 cm (1/4 inch).
-This is the most common USB port, commonly used for wired mice and keyboards.
+USB Type-A: This rectangular-shaped connector, measuring about 1.4 cm (9/16 inch) in length and 0.65 cm (1/4 inch) in height, is the most popular USB port.
+It is commonly used for wired mice and keyboards.

-USB Type-C: Due to its smaller size, they’re typically included in slimmer laptops like the newest MacBooks and the Dell XPS series.
-The highlight of this type of port is that it can be reversed and still plugs into the device.
+USB Type-C: These smaller-sized ports are typically found in slimmer laptops like the latest MacBooks and Dell XPS series.
+The highlight of this port is its reversible design, allowing for easy plugging into the device.

-There are other USB standards (like Micro USB) that are commonly used, but they’re found more in mobile devices like smartphones and tablets, not computers.
-Additionally, micro USB ports are also found on some older devices, such as digital still cameras and computer peripherals.
-However, the mini USB port has almost been replaced by micro-USB and USB-C cables today.
+Other USB standards, such as Micro USB, are commonly used in mobile devices like smartphones and tablets, rather than computers.
+Additionally, micro USB ports can be found in some older devices like digital cameras and computer peripherals.
+However, micro USB ports have been largely replaced by micro-USB and USB-C cables.

 Sort by Transmission Speed

 USB technology has evolved over the years, offering different versions with varying transfer speeds.
 Here are the current USB port types and their transfer rates:

 USB 2.0 ports support uni-directional data transfer, meaning they can either send or receive data, but not both simultaneously.
 USB 3.0 introduced simultaneous sending and receiving capabilities.
 Additionally, newer USB versions can deliver more power to connected devices.
 For example, USB 3.0 can provide up to 900mA, while Type-C USB connectors can support up to 100 watts of power.